 Each park has some unique natural landscape feature that it is built around.
 Some have falls, some have rapid laden stretches of river, some have unique rock formations, etc. I really love these places and I hope you will share and enjoy our visits as we travel through some of these scenic areas.

-A State park Sticker, valid for one year, costs $35
+A State park Sticker, valid for one year, costs $35 and allows you access to all MN State parks while it is valid.

 History and info